owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

 User Home Folder Naming Rule:
-  By default, the ownCloud server creates the user directory in your ownCloud data directory and gives it the ownCloud username, e.g., ``/var/www/owncloud/data/5a9df029-322d-4676-9c80-9fc8892c4e4b`` if your data directory is set to be ``/var/www/owncloud/data``.
+  By default, the ownCloud server creates the user directory in your ownCloud data directory and gives it the ownCloud username, e.g., ``/var/www/owncloud/data/5a9df029-322d-4676-9c80-9fc8892c4e4b`` if your data directory is set to ``/var/www/owncloud/data``.

   It is possible to override this setting and name it after an LDAP attribute value, e.g., ``attr:cn``.
 The attribute can return either an absolute path, e.g.
   ``/mnt/storage43/alice`` or a relative path which must not begin with a ``/``, e.g. ``CloudUsers/CookieMonster``.
   This relative path is then created inside the data directory (e.g. ``/var/www/owncloud/data/CloudUsers/CookieMonster``).

-  Since ownCloud 8.0.10, 8.1.5, 8.2.0 and up the home folder rule is enforced.
+  Since ownCloud 8.0.10 and up the home folder rule is enforced.
 This means that once you set a home folder naming rule (get a home folder from an LDAP attribute), it must be available for all users.
 If it isn't available for a user, then that user will not be able to login.
 Also, the filesystem will not be set up for that user, so their file shares will not be available to other users.